vectorgrp/xcp-lite/README.md

 Shows how to measure and calibrate in a task instanciated in multiple threads with multiple instances of measurement events and local variables

 ### rayon_demo
-Use CANape to observe rayon workers calculating a mandelbrot set by lines
+Use CANape to observe rayon workers calculating a mandelbrot set line by line

 ### tokio_demo
 Demonstrates using the XCP server tokio task (xcp_server::xcp_task) with tokio::net::UdpSocket, no threads running in xcplib anymore